rkterungwa16/terk-react-components/src/components/sidebar/Sidebar.md

 ## Best Practices

-1. **Container Reference**: Always provide a `containerRef` when you want the main content to shift with the sidebar
+1. **Main Container Reference**: Always provide a `mainContainerRef` as it's required for the sidebar to function properly
-2. **Click Outside Handling**: Implement `handleClose` for mobile-friendly interaction
+2. **Click Outside Handling**: Implement `handleClose` with the correct signature for mobile-friendly interaction
 3. **Accessibility**: Ensure your rendered content includes proper ARIA attributes for navigation
 4. **Responsive Design**: Test the sidebar at different breakpoints to ensure proper behavior
 5. **Performance**: Avoid heavy computations in the `renderChildren` function as it may be called multiple times during transitions